marcelo-kodaira/home-pathway/README.md

 ### Backend Integration

 - **Data Fetching:**
-  We use Axios and Tan Stack Query to perform HTTP GET requests to the Census.gov endpoints.
+  Use Axios and Tan Stack Query to perform HTTP GET requests to the Census.gov endpoints.
 The endpoints are constructed using helper functions (e.g., `censusRoutes.counties` and `censusRoutes.medianIncome`) to maintain consistency.
 There is a clear sepparation of the api layer and the presentation layer.
 - **Error Handling with React Query:**
   React Query manages API state and error handling.
 When an API call fails (for example, in the counties fetch), the error is caught and stored as `query.error`.
 This triggers error notifications via React Toastify.
 - **Data Normalization:**